Sign up for the DPO Europe Newsletter

 Identifiable individual

-It is a person who can be identified, that is, who can be distinguished from other people.
+Identifiable individual is a person who you can distinguish from other people.

-For example, personal data includes information describing the data subject – Ivan Kupala is 38 years old and a lawyer.
-In this case, personal information is not only the person’s name but also his profession and age.
+For example, personal data includes information describing the person.
+John is 38 years old and a lawyer.
+In this case, personal information is not only the person’s name, but also his profession and age.

-If we don’t know the full name, but we know that someone named Ivan in our city is 38 years old, that information will be anonymous to us.
+We don’t know the full name.
+We only know that someone named John in our city is 38 years old.
+This information will be anonymous to us.

-However, if we are told that someone named Ivan is 38 years old, lives in our city, and works at a small law firm called “Kupala & Associates Law Office”, we will be able to easily identify the person.
-This information would be classified as personal data.
+But what if someone told us that a man named John is 38, lives in our city, and works at a small law firm called “John & Associates”?
+We will be able to identify the person.
+We can classify this information as personal data.

-In simple terms, name, passport number, ID card, username, nickname, email address, phone number, IP address, bank card details are always personal data because they are identifiers.
-A vehicle number, handwriting, video, or photo are likely to constitute personal data because they make it easy to identify a person.
-Whereas address, marital status, sex, gender, e-wallet details, health data, page views, search queries, social media posts are personal data provided it is known to whom exactly they relate.
+In simple terms, name, passport number, ID card, username, nickname, email address, phone number, IP address, bank card details are always personal data.
+They are identifiers.
+A vehicle number, handwriting, video, or photo are likely to constitute personal data.
+They make it easy to identify a person.
+Address, marital status, sex, gender, e-wallet details, health data, page views, social media posts are also personal data.
+The only condition — we know to whom exactly they relate.

-It is important to note that the definition of personal data is gradually changing.
-Previously, before the era of computers and cell phones, for data to be considered personal data, it was sufficient that a person could hypothetically be identified by anyone on Earth using that data.
-Now, this criterion is narrowed down only to the circle of people who can potentially gain access to this data and use it for identification purposes.
+It is important to note that the definition of personal data is changing.
+Before the era of computers and cell phones it was different.
+Now this criterion is narrowed down.
+Now it’s the circle of people who can potentially gain access to these data and use it for identification.

-Based on all of the above, our privacy expert Siarhei Varankevich CIPP/E, CIPM, CIPT, MBA, FIP, created his original formula for personal data.
+Based on it, privacy expert Siarhei Varankevich CIPP/E, CIPM, CIPT, MBA, FIP, created original formula for personal data.

 What rights did people get thanks to the GDPR?

-First of all, the new regulation was adopted due to the technological progress as people are under risk to lose their right to privacy.
+The authorities adopted the new regulation due to the technological progress.
+Now people are under risk to lose their right for privacy.
 We already told about what privacy is and how it dissipates in the modern world.
 Now let’s talk about the rights that we, as data subjects, can exercise under the GDPR.

 Each person has the right to receive their personal data or get access to them.
-This right extends not only on the information that data subject provided by theirselves, but also on the information that a company (data controller) has collected about them.
-Here you can find more details about the roles of the controller and the processor.
-The data subject may not even suspect that such collection has taken place, and this right enables the data subject to find out about:
+This right extends not only to the information that data subject provided herself.
+It also means the information that a company (data controller) has collected about them from other sources.

-In other words this is the right to be forgotten.
-The data subject has the right to obtain from the controller the erasure of personal data concerning him or her.
+The data subject has the rightto obtain the erasure of personal data concerning him or her.
 But that’s not that simple.
 There are only few grounds in GDPR when this right is to be exercised:

-If the personal data are no longer necessary in relation to the purposes for which they were originally collected.
+If the personal data are no longer necessary for the purposes for which they were collected.

-Indeed, according to the principle of storage limitation, the data should have been deleted anyway.
+According to the principle of storage limitation, the controller should have deleted the data anyway.

-If the person withdraws their consent to the processing.
+If the person withdraws her consent to the processing.

 When the legal basis for the processing is consent.